Feeling Feeling: Sensory Coordinate Mapping × Non-Visual Photography

 ⚠ Important Notice

-If you have allergies to lemon, coffee, or sugar, or if consuming these substances is not medically advisable for you, you may skip this step and proceed directly to the non-visual photography experience.
+If you have allergies to lemon, coffee, or sugar, you may skip this step and proceed directly to the non-visual photography experience.

 Process:

-- Still blind, distinguish the coffee and sugar by smell, then use the spoon to sprinkle them onto the lemon.
+- Distinguish the coffee and sugar by smell, then use the spoon to sprinkle them onto the lemon slice by your feeling.

 Optional Audio Instructions: